My Encounter with The House Committee on Science, Space, and Technology

 The reason the communications director is interested in public relations is that one could easily mistake the satire for the real thing.
 In fact, Representative Smith does not listen to scientists because Representative Lamar Smith is a Christian Scientist.
 For those who don’t know what this means please read on.

 Christian Science is a set of beliefs and practices belonging to the metaphysical family of new religious movements.
 It was developed in 19th-century New England by Mary Baker Eddy (1821–1910), who argued in her book Science and Health (1875) that sickness is an illusion that can be corrected by prayer alone.
 The book became Christian Science’s central text, along with the Bible, and by 2001 had sold ten million copies in 16 languages. …

 There are several key differences between Christian Science and orthodox Christian theology.
 In particular adherents subscribe to a radical form of philosophical idealism, believing that reality is purely spiritual and the material world an illusion.
 This includes the view that disease is a mental error rather than physical disorder, and that the sick should be treated, not by medicine, but by a form of prayer that seeks to correct the beliefs responsible for the illusion of ill health. …

-Here by the way is the Committee on Science, Space, and Technology in action.
-(The most relevant segment begins at about 3 minutes into the video.)
-Watch the scientifically illiterate Republican members of Congress juvenile attempts to critique a real climate science.
+Here is the Committee on Science, Space, and Technology in action.
+(The relevant segment begins about 3 minutes into the video.)
+Watch the scientifically illiterate Republican members of Congress juvenile attempts to critique a real climate scientist.
 Let us hope the Dark Ages do not return.